 \section{Acknowledgements}

-The authors thanks Abishek Dhar, Joachim Krug, Satya N. Majumdar, Alberto Rosso, and Gr\'egory Schehr for organizing the summer school ``Theory of Large Deviations and Applications'' in Les Houches 2024.
+The authors thanks Abishek Dhar, Joachim Krug, Satya N. Majumdar, Alberto Rosso, and Gr\'egory Schehr for organizing the summer school ``Theory of Large Deviations and Applications'' in Les Houches 2024 and for inviting me to give a series of lectures which was the basis of the current texte.
 The author is thankful to Peter Werner for critically reading the manuscript.
 He furthermore is grateful to Winfried G. Schneewei\ss{} for introducing him to the method of biased simulations which happened during the author's Diploma thesis in Computer Science at the Fernuniversit\"at Hagen (Germany) in 1992.
 He also thanks Peter Grassberger for introducing him to the field of the statistics of biological sequence alignment during a workshop at Santa Barbara (USA) in 2001, which motivated the first physics large-deviation project \cite{align2002} of the author.
 The author finally is much obliged to all his collaborators in the field, which have become too many to list them all here.